jman3000c/git-basic-exercises/README.md

-# Why are you reading this file
+# Why are you reading this file?
+# There's nothing to see here.